soul-lang/SOUL/docs/SOUL_Language.md

 #### Input/Output declarations

-Processors and graphs share a syntax for declaring their inputs and outputs (endpoints).
-Each item in the list is either marked as an `input` or `output`, along with its type and unique name, e.g.
+Processors and graphs share a syntax for declaring their inputs and outputs, collectively referred to as endpoints.
+Each item in the list is either marked as an `input` or `output` endpoint, along with its type and unique name, e.g.

 ```C++
 processor ExampleProcessor